Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Post-bankruptcy proceedings tend to be more creditor-friendly and largely focus on achieving the collective satisfaction of creditors.
-Pre-insolvency proceedings are oriented towards the continuation of the business of the debtor and restructuring its debts.
+Post-bankruptcy proceedings largely focus on achieving the collective satisfaction of creditors on the basis of their proper rankings.
+Pre-insolvency proceedings are oriented towards the continuation of the business of the debtor and restructuring its debts, thus preserving values for creditors.
+With this objective, pre-insolvency proceedings also tend to be more creditor friendly.
 In most proceedings, creditors may initiate insolvency proceedings on their own initiative with little (if any) involvement of the debtor.

 Do any special regimes apply to corporate insolvencies in specific sectors (eg, insurance, pension funds)?